MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/WasteCharacteristicType.md

 ms.author: cdmditeam
 ---

-# Waste characteristic type in CloudforSustainabilityWasteDataModel(WasteCharacteristicType)
+# Waste characteristic type in Sustainability waste data model (WasteCharacteristicType)

 Stores all the different classifications for the waste quality characteristics.